 What do you want to achieve?
 And how do you want to achieve it?
 We often answer our cell phones out of habit or boredom.
 Self-imposed rules and goals help us break out of old habits.

-I have some examples for you on this as well:
+I also have some examples for you:

 - Only check messenger messages and emails 3 times a day (e.g. at 10 a.m., 2 p.m. and 6 p.m.)